 Yes, the principle of a tea time of this kind is to let yourself be transported by the tasting experience designed by the hotel's talents.
 As opposed to à la carte menus, this formula leaves you no choice: you have to let yourself be guided, trust and be open to discovery.
 Pastry chef Hélène Kerloeguen understands this and intends to make the most of this carte blanche.
 In the company of her team, whom she is keen to showcase in the creation of the delicacies presented at this tea-time, she has decided to take us off the beaten track, rather than remaining in the comfort of the consensual.

-The formula, priced at €65 per person, includes a choice of hot beverage, four savory items, a plated dessert, four pastries and a sharing item, a price that's in the middle of the range compared with other Parisian addresses of the same standing, and which can be a great experience for a special occasion, for a gift or simply for tea-time aficionados.
+The formula, priced at €65 per person, includes a choice of hot beverage, four savory pieces, a pre-dessert à l'assiette, four pastries and a sharing piece, a price that's in the middle of the range compared to other Parisian addresses of the same standing, and which can be a great experience for a special occasion, for a gift to offer or simply for tea-time aficionados.

 The proposal evolves with the seasons, so the dishes are likely to change in relation to the experience we're about to describe.
 Nevertheless, it should give you an idea of the creative spirit that characterizes this tea-time.
 After two mini-financiers as an appetizer guide, the tasting begins with the presentation of three fresh savory pieces imagined by Executive Chef Claudio Semedo Borges: the mackerel rillettes tartlet with lemon caviar, the pressed sandwich, a clever nod to the club sandwich regularly found on this type of formula, which nevertheless places sunny vegetables center stage, and a vegetable charcoal parmesan shortbread with artichoke and mint, topped with famous Italian cheese shavings, like a snow-covered mountain.

 These three cold pieces invite us to explore different facets of taste, while already setting the tone for the platter to follow.
-These are complemented by a mushroom bao, served hot, accompanied by a spicy devil's sauce, bringing out both the spiciness of its name and the flavor of the chili pepper.
+These are complemented by a mushroom bao, served hot, accompanied by a spicy devil's sauce that brings out both the spiciness of its name and the flavor of the chili pepper.
 Spicy flavors can be scary, but it was worth the risk.
 We were delighted.

 Then it's time for a suspended tasting of sweet delights, served on a display that echoes the art deco spirit of the Hôtel du Prince de Galles.
 A fine tribute to the heritage that surrounds us, particularly on the patio.
 Before picking up the various pieces that rise up before us, we begin this transition with a pre-dessert on the plate, mischievously entitled "Comme un tiramisu" ("Like a tiramisu").